wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-modify-data-0.md

 ## Next steps

-To configure network interfaces other than DATA 0, you can use the [Configure page in the Management Portal](storsimple-modify-device-config.md).
-If you experience any issues when configuring your network interfaces, refer to [Troubleshoot deployment issues](storsimple-troubleshoot-deployment.md).
+To configure network interfaces other than DATA 0, you can use the [Configure page in the Management <!-- deleted by customization Portal](/documentation/articles/storsimple-modify-device-config) --><!-- keep by customization: begin --> Portal](storsimple-modify-device-config.md) <!-- keep by customization: end -->.
+If you experience any issues when configuring your network interfaces, refer to [Troubleshoot deployment <!-- deleted by customization issues](/documentation/articles/storsimple-troubleshoot-deployment) --><!-- keep by customization: begin --> issues](storsimple-troubleshoot-deployment.md) <!-- keep by customization: end -->.